weeteach/weeteach.github.io/index.md

 * on-site classroom non-expert teachers.
 * artificial intelligence (AI) for automatic student scoring.

-<p style="font-size:16px">WeTeach empower senior high school graduates to act as facilitators for primary (250 words) and middle schools, while any university graduate can take on the facilitator role across all K-12 levels.</p>
+<p style="font-size:16px">WeTeach empower senior high school graduates to act as facilitators for primary and middle schools, while any university graduate can take on the facilitator role across all K-12 levels.</p>

 ---
 ### Everyone can teach with our innovative guidelines!